To change Azure subscription in PowerShell, we can simply use the Select-AZSubscription Azure PowerShell cmdlet. It’s really easy to use.

 Select-AzSubscription -SubscriptionId '1cdf4300-dee5-4518-9c9c-feaa72a5cbd1'

-once you will execute the above Azure PowerShell cmdlet, you will get the same output as below
+Once you execute the above Azure PowerShell cmdlet, you will get the same output as below.
+Check out the screenshot below.

 Another syntax is to use Azure TenantID to change Azure subscription